Cloud-SPAN/nerc-metagenomics-theme/_includes/cs-common-content/setup.md

 > **The default interactive shell is now zsh**.\
 > **To update your account to use zsh, please run 'chsh -s /bin/zsh'.
 >
-> JUST IGNORE IT.
+> Just ignore it.
 >
 > You should now be able to login to your instance in the cloud.
-If not, get in touch with the Cloud-SPAN team if not.
+If not, get in touch with the Cloud-SPAN team.
 >
 > ### Configuring the terminal back to use Zsh
 > Once you finish the course, if want revert your terminal to its previous configuration, enter or copy-paste the `chsh` command below into a terminal and enter your password when prompted, see the screenshot: